Into the Jaws of Death: The photograph

 The image is one of the most widely reproduced photographs of the D-Day landings.
-The original photograph is stored by the United States Coast Guard Historian's Office.
+Original prints are held by the United States Coast Guard Historian's Office and the National Archives and Records Administration, in Washington, D.C..

 Background

 Neptune was the largest combat operation ever performed by the United States Coast Guard.

 The Higgins boat depicted in the photograph had departed from the attack transport about 10 mi from the coast of Normandy at around 5:30 am.
 Waves continuously broke over the boat's square bow, and the soldiers inside were drenched in cold ocean water.

 In all, Samuel Chase lost six landing craft on D-Day; four foundered near the beach, one was "impaled" by a beach obstacle, and another was sunk by enemy gunfire.

 Origin of the phrase

 The phrase "into the jaws of Death" in the photograph's caption comes from a refrain in "The Charge of the Light Brigade", an 1854 narrative poem by Alfred, Lord Tennyson about the Charge of the Light Brigade at the Battle of Balaclava during the Crimean War.